 The Tribunal updates the travelling allowance rates for offices within its jurisdiction, including parliamentarians, on an annual basis.
 The new rates for the various locations specified in the Determination reflect those set each year by the Australian Taxation Office (ATO) as reasonable travel expense amounts, with a small number of exceptions detailed below.

-This year the rates have either remained static or there have been minor increases.
-The ATO rates are included in Taxation Determination 2015/14: Income Tax: what are the reasonable travel and overtime meal allowance expense amounts for the 2015-16 income year?
+The ATO rates are included in Taxation Determination 2017/19: Income Tax: what are the reasonable travel and overtime meal allowance expense amounts for the 2017-18 income year?